Aurelius-LLC/Remotr/website/docs/features-and-advantages/simplified-concurrency.md

 Remotr implements a Command Query Responsibility Segregation (CQRS) pattern that allows commands and queries to operate with minimal interference:

 - **Interleaved Queries**: Because queries are guaranteed to never result in state changes, queries are always able to interleave with ongoing commands or other queries.
-- **Transactional Isolation**: Commands are properly isolated using transaction metadata to maintain data consistency, meaning that queries will always view a consistent version of the Aggregate's state.
+- **Transactional Isolation**: Commands are properly isolated using transaction metadata to maintain data consistency, meaning that queries will always view a consistent version of the Aggregate's state even when interleaving with ongoing commands.